READ FIRST: Learn to Pole Dance at Home Part 1: Buying Your First Pole

 We touched on safety in part one but lets just talk about a few points.
 Firstly: there is no one with you to keep you safe.
 It is your responsibility.
 Always listen to your body, go slow and if in doubt don't do it!
 Although pole is generally safe it is an extreme sport.
 There have been cases of paralysis due to falls primarily in individuals training at home.
 It is rare but have some respect for the discipline.

 Use a crash mat - Please for the love of god budget for a crash mat.
 You won't necessarily need it much at beginners, if you're following a sensible programme, but you will need one as you advance.
-Buy the biggest thickest mat you can afford.
+Buy the biggest thickest mat you can afford as soon as you can.
+Foam4Sports are great but options will depend on where you live.

 Use knee pads - If your knees touch the floor ideally wear knee pads.
-You only get one set of knees and knee joints don't toughen up with pressure - you can damage the cartilage or end up with bursitis amongst other things.
+You only get one set of knees and knee joints simply won't toughen up in the same way as other parts of the body.
+Repeated kneeling over many years can damage the cartilage and cause inflammation amongst other potential injuries.
+It's so important to look after yourself.

 Listen to your body - Don't know if your grip is holding you?
 Unsure if you're doing it right?
 Something doesn't feel good or hurts?
 Take a step back, leave it for that day and seek advice.